ashishu007/ashishu007.github.io/_posts/2020-02-16-Welcome-Home.md

 ## Publications

 * Upadhyay, Ashish, Kushashwa Ravi Shrimali, and Anupam Shukla.
 "UAV-robot relationship for coordination of robots on a collision free path."
-Procedia Computer Science 133 (2018): 424-431.
+Procedia Computer Science 133 (2018): 424-431. <a href="https://doi.org/10.1016/j.procs.2018.07.052">(DOI)</a>
 * Tripathi, Shrivishal, Ashish Upadhyay, Shashank Kotyan, and Sandeep Yadav.
 "Analysis and Comparison of Different Fuzzy Inference Systems Used in Decision Making for Secondary Users in Cognitive Radio Network."
-Wireless Personal Communications 104, no. 3 (2019): 1175-1208.
+Wireless Personal Communications 104, no. 3 (2019): 1175-1208. <a href="https://doi.org/10.1007/s11277-018-6075-9">(DOI)</a>

 ## Non-Academic Interests and Achievements